crossplane/crossplane/design/design-doc-composition.md

     name: mysqlinstances.database.example.org
 ```

-When an application developer authors the above `kind: InfrastructureDefinition`
+When an application developer authors the above `InfrastructureDefinition`
-Crossplane will automatically create a `kind: CustomResourceDefinition`, that
+Crossplane will automatically create a `CustomResourceDefinition`, that allows
-allows application operators to author the below custom resource:
+application operators to author the below custom resource:

 ```yaml
 apiVersion: database.example.org/v1alpha1